 Agents of Social Change (15 minutes)

-- Have students revisit the Value Line after the lesson to reassess their stance, based on the evidence, discussion, and dialogue provided in the lesson.
-If their position on the value line changes, have them rewrite their names indicating the shift using a different color marker).
+- Have students revisit the Value Line after the lesson to reassess their stance, based on the evidence, discussion and dialogue provided in the lesson.
+If their position on the value line changes, have them rewrite their names indicating the shift using a different colour marker).

 - Have students complete Appendix 7: 3-2-1 Exit Slip.